longturn/freeciv21/docs/Manuals/Game/message-options.rst

   * Event Name: ``E_SPACESHIP``

 Player Destroyed
-  Either you or another player has completely destroyed another player in the game.
-The :ref:`Nations View <Nations and Diplomacy View>` will show `R.I.P.` next to the name of the player that has been destroyed.
+  Either you or another player has completely destroyed a player in the game.

   * Default: Mes
   * Event Name: ``E_DESTROYED``